grafana/agent/docs/sources/upgrade-guide/_index.md

 ### Breaking change: `ebpf_exporter` integration removed

-The `ebpf_exporter` version bundled in the Agent has been using [bcc][] to compile eBPF programs at runtime.
-This made it hard to run successfully, as the dynamic linking approach required a compiler, the correct kernel headers, as as well as exactly-matching version of the libbpf toolchain on the host system.
+The `ebpf_exporter` version bundled in the Agent used [bcc][] to compile eBPF programs at runtime.
+This made it hard to run successfully, as the dynamic linking approach required a compiler, the correct kernel headers, as well as an exact match of the libbpf toolchain on the host system.
 For these reasons, we've decided to remove the `ebpf_exporter` integration.

 Running the `ebpf_exporter` integration is now deprecated and will result in configuration errors.
 To continue using the same configuration file, remove the `ebpf` block.

-In the future, we might consider looking into v2 of `cloudflare/ebpf_exporter` which makes use of CO-RE and may lighten the burden of running ebpf programs and exporting metrics from them.

 [bcc]: https://github.com/iovisor/bcc